cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 _additive_ distinction.

-When executing transactions in `CheckTx`, the application will now add valid transactions, i.e. passing the AnteHandler, to it's own mempool data structure.
+When executing transactions in `CheckTx`, the application will now add valid transactions, i.e. passing the AnteHandler, to its own mempool data structure.
 In order to provide a flexible approach to meet the varying needs of application developers, we will define both a mempool interface and a data structure utilizing Golang generics, allowing developers to focus only on transaction